codingdudecom/faceswap/README.md

 If successful, a file `output.jpg` will be produced with the facial features from `<head image>` replaced with the facial features from `<face image>`.

+## Alternative Face Swapping Solutions

+This script offers great results and the advantage of running locally.
+It has been successfully integrated with Photoshop as a Photoshop action that you can download here: [Face Swap in Photoshop](https://www.psd-dude.com/tutorials/resources/face-swap-in-photoshop.aspx).

+In some cases, results are not so great and you might notice color differences or abnormal warping.
+The best results are offered by proffessional face swap and deep swap tools.
+For example, the best tool available at this moment is something like the MockoFun's [online face swap](https://www.mockofun.com/face-swap/) tool.
+It is 100% free to use offering free monthly swaps or a Premium Subscription for even more swaps and options!